home-assistant/developers.home-assistant/blog/2024-12-04-area-squared-units.md

 AreaConverter.convert(10, UnitOfArea.SQUARE_KILOMETERS, UnitOfArea.SQUARE_MILES)
 ```

-Number entity has the addition of `NumberDeviceClass.AREA`.

-More details can be found in the Number [documentation](/docs/core/entity/number#available-device-classes)

-Sensor entity has the addition of `SensorDeviceClass.AREA`.

-More details can be found in the Sensor [documentation](/docs/core/entity/sensor#available-device-classes)
+More details can be found in the [Number documentation](/docs/core/entity/number#available-device-classes) and [Sensor documentation](/docs/core/entity/sensor#available-device-classes)